dibyaranjannnayak/exploring-js./README.md

                                                     2.var
                                                     3.let

- 1...const -- to store constants, we can't change the value later.
+ 1. const -- to store constants, we can't change the value later.
- 2...let -- to store variables (scope-block)
+ 2. let -- to store variables (scope-block)
- 3...var -- to store variables (scope-function)
+ 3. var -- to store variables (scope-function)

  ***in modern js we avoid to use var due to function scope issues.